chesslablab/react-board/README.md

 A Capablanca board can be easily initialized by passing the `stateBoard` prop to the `CapablancaBoard` component.
 Also the `fen`, `isCheck` and `flip` key-value pairs need to be passed to the chessboard component in the `stateBoard` parameter.

-- `stateBoard` represents the state of the chessboard.
+- `stateBoard` represents the state of the component.
 - `filterMove` allows to implement pre-processing logic for chess moves.
 - `handleMove` allows to implement validation logic for chess moves.